DerPW/TyperacerBot-Extension/README.md

 4. Enable developer mode
 5. Click on `Load unpacked` and choose the unzipped folder
 6. The TyperacerBot extensions should now be enabled and ready to use

+## Found bugs?
+Of course...
+If you found a bug or something, you can create a [New Issue](https://github.com/DerPW/TyperacerBot-Extension/issues/new?assignees=&labels=&template=bug_report.md&title=)

+## Feature request
+If you have a "great" idea how to improve the bot, you can create a [Feature Request](https://github.com/DerPW/TyperacerBot-Extension/issues/new?assignees=&labels=&template=feature_request.md&title=)